Midsole of a shoe: Every athlete should know this!

 Signs that your midsole needs a replacement

-- You will start feeling more strain on your joints during high-impact activities like running or jumping.
+• You are feeling more strain on your joints during high-impact activities like running or jumping.

 Marty speaks